Last Updated on July 23, 2022 by Jim Ferri

 Nunavut, Yukon and the Northwest Territories

-If you’re hardy, up in Canada’s north you can celebrate the longest day of the year and National Aboriginal Day at the Summer Solstice Festival (June 21) in Yellowknife, in the Northwest Territories, or race a mountain bike through the night – no headlight required – at 24 Hours of Light, a mountain-bike festival in Whitehorse, in the Yukon.
+If you’re hardy, up in Canada’s north you can celebrate the longest day of the year and National Aboriginal Day at the Summer Solstice Festival in Yellowknife, in the Northwest Territories.

-If you’re in a less energetic mood you might enjoy the Alianait Arts Festival in Nunavut (June 28–July 1), or the Great Northern Arts Festival (July 12–21) and Folk on The Rocks (July 18–21), both in the Northwest Territories.
+You may also enjoy the Alianait Arts Festival in Nunavut, or the Great Northern Arts Festival and Folk on The Rocks, both in the Northwest Territories.

-If you’d rather stay closer to the border and relish a good fireworks competition, you’ll likely enjoy the Honda Celebration of Light (July 27–August 3, 2013) in Vancouver, BC or the Loto-Québec International Fireworks Competition (one show per week, June 22–August 3) in Montréal.
+If you’d rather stay closer to the border and relish a good fireworks competition, you’ll likely enjoy the Honda Celebration of Light in Vancouver, BC or the Loto-Québec International Fireworks Competition.

-There are also exciting aerial exhibits at British Columbia’s Abbotsford International Airshow (August 9–11), The Canadian International Air Show (September 1–3) in Toronto, and Atlantic Balloon Fiesta (September 6–8)in Sussex, NB.
+There are also exciting aerial exhibits at British Columbia’s Abbotsford International Airshow, The Canadian International Air Show, and Atlantic Balloon Fiesta in Sussex, NB.

 Leave a Reply